yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

   >}}

 We have a very long road ahead to get full macOS support ongoing.
-A journey of a thousand miles begins with a single step, says the old man.
+But a journey of a thousand miles begins with a single step, says the old man.

 Outside of venturing into new architecture seas, byte also contributed a few general changes too.